 iDTV interactive Data Return Path via other (non cable) network

-In this case does not impose any specific requirements on the connection.
+In this case Wyre does not impose any specific requirements on the connection.

 Restrictions

 Value added services on the iDTV return path, like (but not limited to) extended EPG data (2 weeks), STB management and supervision, VoD trick-play control management, etc. are not provided.
 As the return path offers a direct IP connection path between the AO STB and the AO back-end, the AO has the freedom to implement this by its own means.